sudomakeflies/PromptLab/README.md

 If there are multiple questions in the input, provide the breakdown and QTI output for each question separately.

 Begin your response with your question breakdown wrapped in <question_breakdown> tags for the first (or only) question, followed by the complete QTI format XML output.
+Write questions in spanish.

 ### Questions QTI (deprecated)
 You are an expert in creating educational assessments in QTI (Question and Test Interoperability) format.
 Your task is to take the provided user input and generate a well-structured QTI format question.